Ehren-Lewis/PersonalPortfolio/README.md

 the my work section to make sure there was concise connectedness between the title, image, and description.

+Known issues:
+The biggest issue is when learning the MERN stack, I don't have any web applications deployed, two of the projects are built out of python and are command line, and one is a landing page that is only html, css, and bootstrap.
+The current software development skills I have do not line up with my future career path.

-Known issues: The form doesn't have any javascript elements, submitting form detail won't do anything besides redirect to another page, which will be setup down the line.
+The form doesn't have any javascript elements, submitting form detail won't do anything besides redirect to another page, which will be setup down the line.
 This does also create the issue.
 For using github pages, the connection is secure, but having the form could be an issue down the line if the connection is HTTP instead of HTTPS